Roll20/roll20-character-sheets/13th Age Glorantha/README.md

 Similarly though, these features have also been designed to be unintrusive for users who only care to play the game as written, so you never have to look at them again if you don't want to — except when making a new character.

 ### Secret Feature
 If you hover over almost any element on the sheet you'll be shown a tooltip which tells you it's name and how to reference it.
-Usually with and at sign `@` and curly braces `{}`.
+Usually with an at sign `@` and curly braces `{}`.
 Elements that end with `-label` or `-header` can be edited from their default value by creating an Attribute of the same name in the Roll 20 'Attributes & Abilities' tab and giving it a new value.

 For example, maybe you would prefer to use a standard skills list, instead of 13th Age's Backgrounds system.
 You can change the `@{backgrounds-label}` by creating the Attribute 'backgrounds-label' and then entering 'Skills' as it's value.
 The change is only superficial, internal references will still be named `backgrounds`, but a different name can mean a lot.